- Research Project

 Together with Renggli AG, AXA and other business partners, BFH has developed a high-performance hybrid construction system made of wood and steel that can be used to build 4 to 8-storey multiple family dwellings quickly and cost-effectively.
 The apartments are completely prefabricated: Bathrooms, kitchens, doors, windows and floors are installed in the workshop.
 The first replacement construction with 20 rental apartments has been completed in Lenzburg in just five months.

-- Research focus Institut für Holzbau, Tragwerke und Architektur
+- Institute Institut für Holzbau, Tragwerke und Architektur

 - Duration (planned) 01.09.2017 - 31.03.2019

 The apartments were completely prefabricated as room modules at Renggli AG in Schötz, a company specialising in timber construction.
 The bathrooms, kitchens, doors, windows and coverings have already been installed, and the building services engineering wires have been put in.